Version2beta/talks/teaching_fp_to_n00bs/teaching_fp_to_n00bs.md

 For n00bs, it consolidates work into two sections: the logic, based on the plain language, and side effects that require libraries.
 This is why we're teaching FP to n00bs, functional language or not, using functional first programming.

-[ slide:

-Functional first programming helps n00bs write better tests

-* Side-effect free code is easy and fast to test - referential integrity for the win.
+Side-effect free code is easy and fast to test - referential integrity for the win.

-* Side-effect code is almost all based on libraries and other services - nothing to unit test.
+Side-effect code is almost all based on libraries and other services - nothing to unit test.

-]

 Testing and functional first programming - we don't need to test libraries for side effects.